 You’ll see the Umjetnički paviljon, the Art Pavilion housed in a beautiful yellow building from the 19th century.

 Since they operate as a gallery, i.e. there is no permanent collection, please check what is on if you’d like to visit

 During exhibitions, the pavilion is open Tuesday to Sunday from 11 a. m. to 8 p. m.
 (Friday till 9 p. m.)

-Next is the Library of Croatian Academy of Arts and Sciences and on the same lot also the Croatian Academy of Sciences and Arts with a statue of Josip Juraj Strossmayer, a cleric and politician from the 19th century.
+Next is the Library of the Croatian Academy of Arts and Sciences and on the same lot also the Croatian Academy of Sciences and Arts with a statue of Josip Juraj Strossmayer, a cleric and politician from the 19th century.

 Majestic Hotel And Bourgeois Art

-Before you continue your walk towards the center, it’s totally worth it checking out the buildings on the other side of the J. J. Strossmayera street – like the Palace Hotel Zagreb, located in a majestic Art Nouveau Palace – here Croatia is showing more of the Austro-Hungarian than the Italian influence.
+Before you continue your walk towards the center, it’s totally worth it to check out the buildings on the other side of the J. J. Strossmayera street – like the Palace Hotel Zagreb, located in a majestic Art Nouveau Palace – here Croatia is showing more of the Austro-Hungarian than the Italian influence.

-Even if you’re not a guest, you can enjoy a break in a splendid atmosphere full of old world charm.
+Even if you’re not a guest, you can enjoy a break in a splendid atmosphere full of old-world charm.

 The Gallery is open from Tuesday to Sunday 11 a. m. – 7 p. m.
 (Saturday and Sunday to 2 p. m.)

 Back to the green belt, adjacent to the Strossmayer park is the Park Zrinjevac which you should not miss for the collection of busts of famous Croatian people.
 To be honest, I didn’t know any of these good men, but the artwork is beautiful just the same.